Route 89 dates back to 1932. Its original path, from south to north:

 In 1942, this portion of Route 89 was relocated to Ferrence Road and Fish Point Road, where it is located today.
 The 1940s route was more curvy around the Wilbur Cross Highway intersection (now an interchange on I-84); this 1-mile segment was reconstructed and made safer in 1965.

 The 1961 Connecticut state highway map echoes the changes shown in the state's highway logs.
 For one year, Route 19 was apparently extended eastward along former Route 20 into Union.

 Strange realignment retracted the following year

 In the 1950s, today's Route 190 in Stafford and Union was part of Route 20.
-Route 20 became Route 190 in July 1961, in concert with a number of changes at the opening of the Bradley Airport Connector.
+Route 20 in the area became Route 190 in July 1961, in concert with a number of changes at the opening of the Bradley Airport Connector.